HomeInsightsIndia CAFE Series › The Step-Change

 ⚠ Layer 2 — February 2026 revised draft (per The Hindu, 25 Feb 2026)

 BEE circulated a revised draft to industry in February 2026 (not yet made public).
 Per reporting by Jagriti Chandra in The Hindu: the slope a is no longer 0.002 flat across all years — it now starts at 0.00153 in Year 1 (FY28) declining annually to 0.00128 in Year 5 (FY32).
 The effect: permissible emissions for heavier vehicles tighten, while small cars get some relief.
 This re-balances the lobbying outcome and inverts the impact shown in the table above.
 The PMO held a review meeting on 25 February 2026 with MoP, BEE, and MHI but reached no final decision.
-Until the revised draft is notified, both the September 2025 published text and the February 2026 circulated revision sit on the table.
+Until the revised draft is notified, the September 2025 published text and the privately circulated February and April 2026 revisions all sit on the table.

 The Multipliers